Wax Resist Tips | Protect – Decorate – Design

 - The wax resist can be applied with any brush.
 Make straight, wavy, horizontal, diagonal, vertical or circular strokes depending upon the design.

-- To preserve your brush and save it from getting hard due to dried wax, wash it as soon as you’re finished.
+- To preserve your brush and keep it from hardening due to dried wax, wash it as soon as you’re finished.
 Use soap and hot water for washing.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.